ealva-com/eAlvaBrainz/README.md

 classes are meant to differentiate types of MBID to facilitate compile time type checking.

-The MusicBrainz and CoverArt interfaces are defined with suspend functions, so are only callable from aa coroutine.
+The MusicBrainz and CoverArt interfaces are defined with suspend functions, so are only callable from a coroutine.
 It is expected that the service module will be used to handle constructing and calling the generated Retrofit classes.
 ```kotlin
 interface CoverArt {